shapawar/Compu_NestTemplate/docs/scaffolding.md

 * It includes all middlewares that will usefull in whole application e.g. auth.middleware.js, default.middleware.js

 ### auth.middleware.ts
-* This file is used for handle autehntication of user before processing any data/method.
+* This file is used for handle authentication of user before processing any data/method.

 ### default.middleware.ts
 * This file is used for bind the value to api response data and execute before processing any data/method.